spotlight2024/hfp_ag/README.md

 4. ....

 # issue
-For ESP32 BT/Wifi time division reason, BT voice always have problem.
+1. For ESP32 BT/Wifi time division reason, BT voice always have problem.
    Do not know it can be used by AI or not, Need test.
+2. Download cacert.pem from https://curl.se/docs/caextract.html
+3.